Lifeni/make-it-beautiful/README.md

 ## Development

 This project contains two versions of manifest v3 and v2 at the same time.
 The functions of the two versions are the same.
-During development, you can package v3 and v2 respectively according to `webpack.config.ts` and `webpack.config.v2.ts`.
+During development, you can switch between different builds based on the 'MANIFEST' environment variable, see [package.json](./package.json).

 Dependencies need to be installed before development.
 Yarn is recommended.